top of page

 F: Mr. Davies to see you, My Lord

 B: Brandy, my dear facetious Scrope?
-Or a Boa Constrictor?
-I’m sure I saw a serpent here somewhere (grinds teeth)
+Or a Boa Constrictor? ha - I’m sure I saw a serpent here somewhere (grinds teeth)

-A: If you will pardon me, Byron, Mr. Davies appears to have lost his tennis shoes - perhaps we are detaining him
+A: If you will permit me, Byron, Mr. Davies appears to have lost his tennis shoes - perhaps we are detaining him?

-S (hastily towards the door): Tennis? – yes, wagers to fill, what what!
+S(hastily towards the door): Tennis? - yes, yes wagers to fill, my lady (bows) - Byron, I shan't delay your trip to Venice!

 T